 (Ord. of 1956, § 23-1; Ord.
 No. 2009-14)

 Sec.
-108-7-2. - Projections permitted into required yard setbacks.
+108-7-2. - Projections.

+(a) Projections permitted into a required yard setback.
 Every part of a required yard setback shall be open to the sky, unobstructed except for accessory buildings meeting the required setbacks of the zone in which the building is located.
 Setbacks for all buildings are measured from the property line to the outermost surface of a building's foundation wall.
 However, the following projections into the required yard setbacks are permitted for single-family dwellings (including attached garages) only:

 (1) Belt courses, sills, and lintels may project 18 inches into required front, rear and side yard setbacks.